SirLarion/courses-aalto-better-filters/README.md

 ### Building

-The `build` script simply calls TSC so you should be able to run it with any npm-like software.
+This package is configured to use [Bun](https://bun.sh).

 ```
-npm install
+bun install
-npm run build
+bun run build
 ```

+This compiles the TS files to JS and copies other files to the `build` folder.
+The `manifest.json` in `build` can then be used as the start point of the extension.

 ### Running locally

 Get familiarized with [the WebExtensions docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions).

 ```
-npm run dev
+bun run dev
 ```

 to build compile JS files and watch for modifications.

 ```
-npm run client
+bun run client
 ```

 to run [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/)